-Hawai’i is the only state in the US that can grow cacao commercially as cacao only can grow up to 20 degrees latitude north and south of the equator.
-Aloha Feels is a craft chocolate and tree to bar chocolate company which makes our chocolate freshly unique as majority of the worlds cacao is sourced from farms owned by other companies, stored then shipped very far to be produced into chocolate.
+Hawai’i is the only state in the US that can grow cacao commercially as the plant only can grow up to 20 degrees latitude north and south of the equator.
+Aloha Feels is a small batch, tree to bar chocolate company which makes our chocolate freshly unique as majority of the worlds cacao is sourced from farms owned by other companies, stored then shipped very far to be produced into chocolate.

 We make a luscious, pure dark chocolate bar with 100% Hawaii grown cacao, grown sustainably by some of Hawaii’s most noted farmers.
 We keep the cacao content above 70% to ensure that cacao’s amazing health and mood enhancing benefits are passed down to our discriminating customers.